deadlydog/deadlydog.github.io/_posts/2019-11-03-Great-Xamarin-Forms-workshop-from-Ignite-2019.md

 ## My personal notes

-In addition to the setup guide and James' workshop, here are some tidbits I took from things James' said that aren't in the slides or workshop.
+In addition to the setup guide and James' workshop, here are some tidbits I took from things James said that aren't in the slides or workshop.

 - [SyncFusion](https://www.syncfusion.com), Telerik, Infragistics, DevExpress, ComponentOne, and Steema for cross platform and Xamarin compatible controls.
   SyncFusion offers [a free community license](https://www.syncfusion.com/products/communitylicense).